hoppersroppers/fundamentals/BuildaLinuxLab/2-InstallUbuntu.md

+# Install Ubuntu

-## Install the Linux operating system Ubuntu using your virtualization software of choice!
+## <iframe allowfullscreen height="360" src="https://www.youtube.com/embed/vGq5KkuufV8?wmode=opaque" width="640"></iframe>Install the Linux operating system Ubuntu using your virtualization software of choice!

 We are going to use Ubuntu because it is largely agreed upon to be the most beginner-friendly and stable of all the Linux operating systems.